atharv9999/Data-engineering-and-analytics-Projects/On premise db to Azure SQL via SHIR and ADF/cdc_pipeline_readme.md

 ---

 ## 📄 Credits
 Built and tested by Atharv Kulkarni using PostgreSQL, Azure SQL, and ADF with SHIR on Windows Server VM.

----

-Let me know if you'd like a diagram, GitHub project layout, or YAML template for deployment.